-The mattress is, for the majority of us, the most-used piece of furniture in the house.
-But not everyone puts the time, effort, and money into making sure it’s the right type for their body.
+The mattress is the most-used piece of furniture in the house for the majority of us.
+Still, not everyone puts the time, effort, and money into ensuring it’s the right type for their body.

 If you don’t already have one, choose wisely.
 Not all mattresses are created equal.

 The wrong firmness can cause sleeping disorders if your body isn’t comfortable while you’re resting.
 It can also create or worsen physical conditions like back, hip, shoulder, neck, and knee pain.
 And if you have dust and dander allergies, regular mattresses that collect these allergens may increase your symptoms.

 Consider hypoallergenic bedding and mattress protectors, too, readily available on Amazon.

 Related: The Best Affordable Mattresses